-We don’t need alkaline water to detox or balance our bodies.
+Do we need alkaline water to detox or balance our bodies?

 Human physiology is a wonderful thing, involving complex processes to ensure homeostasis within our bodies.
 Balancing pH is one of those processes, which is done entirely by the kidneys and lungs and has ZERO TO DO WITH WHAT YOU EAT, OR WITH KANGEN WATER!!

 OMG do I need to say it one more time for those of you in the back?

 YOU CAN NOT CONTROL THE pH OF YOUR BODY WITH FOOD OR WATER!!